nikhilkmr300/pso-solver/README.md

 # Description of functions
 Here is a description of the functions that you might want to use in your code:
 * createParticleList: Takes a list of initial positions and returns a list of particles in particleList initialized to those positions. pBestPos of each particle is initialized to position passed in the list.
 * createRandomParticleList: Returns a list of particles with randomly initialized positions.
 * pso: Finds minimum or maximum (set maxFlag to True) of function f using the PSO algorithm.
+* psoVisualizeUnivariate: Finds minimum or maximum (set maxFlag to True) of function f of 1 variable using the PSO algorithm and provides a nice visualization of the motion of the particles.
-* psoVisualize: Finds minimum or maximum (set maxFlag to True) of function f using the PSO algorithm and provides a nice visualization of the motion of the particles.
+* psoVisualizeBivariate: Finds minimum or maximum (set maxFlag to True) of function f of 2 variables using the PSO algorithm and provides a nice visualization of the motion of the particles.
 * setSeed: Sets seed for random number generators.
 Use this function to set the seed in your program before calling any function that uses a PRNG if you want to get reproducible results.

 Documentation is part of the source code file as PEP8 comments.